beliaev-maksim/automatic-installer/README.md

 2. Open an issue (defect) on GitHub issues
 3. Open user story (feature suggestion) on GitHub issues

-You can always write your suggestion directly to: [Maksim Beliaev](mailto:maksim.beliaev@ansys.com)
+You can always write your suggestion directly to: [Our Team](mailto:betadownloader@ansys.com)